ENCORE! Victoria; Season 3 on MASTERPIECE | Starting Sunday, December 15< < Back to

 Will revolution in Europe threaten Victoria’s reign?

 It is 1848, and revolution is breaking out across Europe.
 In Britain, one woman stands between order and chaos: Queen Victoria.
-Jenna Coleman (Doctor Who) stars as the young but fearless monarch, facing a crisis that threatens to end her reign, on Victoria, Season 3, premiering January 13, 2019 on MASTERPIECE on WOUB.
+Jenna Coleman (Doctor Who) stars as the young but fearless monarch, facing a crisis that threatens to end her reign, on Victoria, Season 3 on MASTERPIECE on WOUB.